jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 ### [Firecracker](https://firecracker.me)

+* I probably spent half of my time in medical school learning with Firecracker.
-* Flashcard software pre-poplated with STEP1 material (a combination of First Aid, Goljan, etc.)
+* Flashcard software prepoplated with STEP1 material (a combination of First Aid, Goljan, etc.)
 * [Spaced repetition][spaced repetition] algorithm to optimize when to review what information